Ikken9/juice_shop_password_generator/README.md

 # juice_shop_password_generator

-So basically this script generate a dictionary (list of passwords) that Hashcat (or john) can use to crack the *incident-support.kdbx* KeePass database.
+So basically this script generates a dictionary (list of passwords) that Hashcat (or john) can use to crack the *incident-support.kdbx* KeePass database.